 - brain and head injuries

-- congenital brain defects (those that occur before birth)
+- congenital brain defects, which are brain defects that occur before birth

 - poisoning or venomous bites or stings